 Useful stuff to bring on the Choquequirao trek

 - Clothes with long sleeves: Although shorts and t-shirts sound perfect for trekking in the warm weather of Choquequirao, we hiked with trousers and long sleeves because of the bugs.
 Blackflies are everywhere and they will you eat you alive if they get the chance.

 - Insect repellent.
 We have never seen more blackflies than on the Choquequirao trek so take some form of repellent with you.

 - Hiking poles: The choquequirao trek is one of those treks where hiking poles are very useful.
-The steep descents and climbs are demanding on the knees and hiking poles can help.
+The steep gradients can be demanding on the knees..

-- Water filter: Although the water from the taps often is clear, you can never be sure enough.
+- Water filter: you can never be sure enough.

 Day by day description Choquequirao without a guide

 Below you can find a description of our route.
 The good thing about hiking Choquequirao is that you cross various campsites.
-They provide breakfast, lunch and dinner and have basic food supply in the shops.
 This provides the option the plan as you go and continue or stop the route at different places.

 Day 1: Mirador de Capuliyoc to Santa Rosa.